Lake1059/SMUI-PRO-20/README.md

 ### Language Settings
 After you install, find the language settings application from the start menu.
 Language settings are independent, which provides multilingual support for multiple applications.

-### Getting Started
-Choose a tutorial in a language that you can understand in the file list to learn.
-You can help make the language file of the software and the corresponding language tutorial.
-There is no source code here, I will not upload the project file of this product.

 ### System Requirement
 | Equipment | Suggest Requirement |